traelincoln/traelincoln/README.md

 This is my github account where you will find some of my work online.

 Please feel free to look around.
-See the [gh-pages branch](./traelincoln/tree/gh-pages) for the source code to the live site
+See the [gh-pages branch](https://github.com/traelincoln/traelincoln/tree/gh-pages/) for the source code for my live profile page site.
+Or view it live here <https://traelincoln.github.io/traelincoln>

 ## About Me
 My name is Trevour L Chidoti, a software developer and an Engineering student.